ts-pro/vue-eternal-loading/docs/guide/manually-change-states.md

 # Manually Change States

-**vue-eternal-loading** allows changing state manually.
-It can be useful if we have more complex or custom logic than offers `loaded` callback.
+In **vue-eternal-loading**, you can manually change the state, which can be useful when you have more complex or custom logic that goes beyond what the `loaded` callback offers.

-Let's write logic where we don't rely on current page size, but we can use other field in the response ( e.g. **total_pages** ).
-Using those field we know that if current page number equals total pages count - there should be **no-more**.
+Let's write a logic where we don't rely on the current page size, but instead, use another field in the response (e.g., **total_pages**).
+With this field, we can determine that if the current page number equals the total pages count, the state should be changed to **no-more**.

 ```js
 function load({ loaded, noMore }) {